TODAY'S TOPIC:

 generation marked by racial prejudice, domestic violence, and

 child abuse.
-Secrets and hypocrisy were just beginning to become
+Secrets and hypocrisy were just beginning to receive

-intervention of the mental health professions.
+legal attention and mental health intervention.
 Right or wrong,

 the youth perceived an overlap of social injustice and Vietnam